hychen-naza/Tigercc/Tiger_backend/README.md

 Live range and interference graph for variables are built based on liveness analysis.
 Then register allocation is performed using Briggs’ optimistic coloring algorithm[1]:
-***

 While G cannot be R-colored
- 	While graph G has a node N with degree less than R
+&emsp;While graph G has a node N with degree less than R
-	 	Remove N and its associated edges from G and push N on a stack S End While
+&emsp;&emsp;Remove N and its associated edges from G and push N on a stack S
+&emsp;End While
- 	If the entire graph has been removed then the graph is R-colorable While stack S contains a node N
+&emsp;If the entire graph has been removed then the graph is R-colorable
+&emsp;&emsp;While stack S contains a node N
-		 	Add N to graph G and assign it a color from the R colors End While
+&emsp;&emsp;&emsp;Add N to graph G and assign it a color from the R colors
+&emsp;&emsp;End While
- 	Else graph G cannot be colored with R colors Simplify the graph G by choosing an object to spill and remove its node N from G (spill nodes are chosen based on object’s number of definitions and references) End While
+&emsp;Else graph G cannot be colored with R colors
+&emsp;&emsp;Simplify the graph G by choosing an object to spill and remove its node N from G
-***
+&emsp;&emsp;(spill nodes are chosen based on object’s number of definitions and references)
+End While

 Both allocators support IR for Tiger Language, including assign, add/sub/mult/div/and/or, goto, breq/brneq/brlt/brgt/brgeq/brleq, return, call/callr, array_store/array_load/assign(array assignment)